FabricMC/fabric-docs/develop/blocks/inventory.md

 # Block Inventories {#inventories}

-In Minecraft, all blocks that can store items have an `Inventory`.
-This includes blocks like chests, furnaces, and hoppers.
+In Minecraft, a best practice when creating blocks that can store items is to implement `Inventory`.
+It is implemented by blocks like chests and furnaces.
+This makes it possible to, for example, interact with the block using hoppers.

 In this tutorial we'll create a block that uses its inventory to duplicate any items placed in it.